SamKirby22/crypto-castle-rules/rules.md

 Once your Claim has been created it will [processed](#435-processing-task-claims) by an admin.

-> To create a Claim on Trello, leave a comment on the Bounty's [Trello Card](TODO) specifying the number and type of the Task you are claiming, along with the source links and your JMES address
+> To create a Claim on Trello, leave a comment on the Bounty's [Trello Card](TODO) specifying the number and type of the Task you are claiming, along with the source links and your JMES address.

 ### 3.4.1 Null Claims

 In some cases, users wish to decline rewards for some reason.

-This is strongly discouraged as incentives are how DAO maintains a high level of creativity, productivity, and quality of output, and Claims themselves are how we track and account for work completion in the Bounty System.
+This is strongly discouraged as incentives are how the DAO maintains a high level of creativity, productivity, and quality of output, and Claims themselves are how we track and account for work completion in the Bounty System.

 However, to support the requirement, we introduced the option to create a Null Claim.